 Original Medicare coverage helps with certain medical costs, but it doesn’t cover all of the service and supply fees.
 Both Medicare Part A and Part B (Original Medicare) come with out-of-pocket costs that are the responsibility of the plan holder to pay, such as deductibles, copayments, and coinsurance.

 Medicare Supplement plans (Medigap) sold by private insurers work to fill in these gaps, covering a portion of the expenses not included by Original Medicare.

 Healthcare costs naturally become more expensive as we age, and this makes finding the right kind of coverage all the more important.
 Adding a Medicare Supplement plan can be a sure-fire way of saving money on medical bills.

 The benefits of Medigap plans are undeniable, but sorting through the many options is a daunting task.

-As of January 1, 2022, Medigap plans sold to new people with Medicare aren’t allowed to cover the Part B deductible.
-Because of this, Plans C and F are not available to people new to Medicare starting on January 1, 2020.
-If you already have either of these 2 plans (or the high deductible version of Plan F) or are covered by one of these plans before January 1, 2022, you’ll be able to keep your plan.
-If you were eligible for Medicare before January 1, 2022, but not yet enrolled, you may be able to buy one of these plans.
+As of January 1, 2020, Medigap plans sold to new people with Medicare aren’t allowed to cover the Part B deductible.
+For this reason, Plan C and Plan F are no longer available to people who are new to Medicare as of January 1, 2020.
+The only circumstance in which you would be able to have either of these plans (or the high deductible version of Plan F) is if you already have one of them or were covered before January 1, 2020, in which case you can keep your plan.
+Also, If you were eligible for Medicare before January 1, 2020, but not yet enrolled, you may be able to buy one of these plans.

 Over 13 million Americans are enrolled in Medigap plans, and the number continues to increase every year.
 By familiarizing yourself with the most popular Medicare Supplement plans, you improve the chances of finding the best coverage for you.